Same Day Approval

 Tuscaloosa VA Medical Center – Homeless Veteran Care, Tuscaloosa

-Connects veterans to housing resources, including HUD-VASH vouchers and SSVF services.
+Connects Veterans to housing resources, including HUD-VASH vouchers and SSVF services.

 • Coordinates healthcare, mental health, and rental assistance.

-• Aims to permanently house veterans and offer ongoing support.
+• Aims to permanently house Veterans and offer ongoing support.

 Find Tuscaloosa VA Medical Center Housing Services